frejfrej/pr-tree/README.md

 * Go to http://localhost:3000

 ## Changelog:
+* Version 1.4
+  * Enhanced filtering behavior:
+    * Pull requests with no children are hidden if they don't match the filter
+    * Pull requests with only hidden children are hidden if they don't match the filter
+    * Root pull requests follow the same filtering rules as other pull requests
 * Version 1.3
   * Added Smart reload feature
     * Automatically checks for updates every minute and refreshes data if changes are detected